warex03/rails_boiler/README.md

 # TODOS

-- make test cases for user validation
+- convert all ids to uuid
+- deploy to gigalixir/heroku and netlify
+- update cors with the domain of FE when deployed to netlify
 - remove unneeded deps on package.json
 - add Makefile?
 - setup rubocop
 - setup js linter
 - setup graphql backend w/ graphiql
 - authorization
+- setup react router in FE

 # Nice to haves
 - google/fb auth
+- make test cases for user validation